Feature request #4069

 The options and properties tabs from the installer could possibly be combined into one.

 I guess even if the installer and the manager were kept separate, either they should both use a treeview or neither of them should.

-#8 Updated by Alister Hood almost 8 years ago
+#8 Updated by Alister Hood about 8 years ago

 Yes, maybe there should be a discussion on the developer list about this in relation to the processing framework.

 In a way it might make sense for individual Grass/Saga/OTB/OSSIM modules to be treated as if they were separate plugins.
 Or for some (or most?) standard plugins to be rewritten as modules for the processing framework.